benshimonz/V1/README.md

 **Syntax**

 Any pattern is written from left to right.
-It starts with (a small black diamond), continues with a (yello, blue or red rectangle), and continues with zero or more ((black arrow, black line, or red line) followed by a (yellow, blue, or red rectangle)).
+It starts with (a small black diamond), continues with a (yellow, blue or red rectangle), and continues with zero or more ((black arrow, black line, or red line) followed by a (yellow, blue, or red rectangle)).

 **Semantics**